abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-5/index.md

 What you are really looking for are algorithms.
 What you are really looking for is understanding.
 It's better to go through a book really slowly and struggle and stumble and rewind, than it is to fly through it quickly and say, "Well, now I've read 20 books, I've read 30 books, I've read 50 books in the field."

-It's like Bruce Lee said, "I don't fear the man who knows a thousand kicks and a thousand punches, I fear the man who's practiced one punch ten thousand times or one kick ten thousand times."
+It's like Bruce Lee said, "I don't fear the man who knows a thousand kicks and a thousand punches, I fear the man who's practised one punch ten thousand times or one kick ten thousand times."
 It's that understanding that comes through repetition and through usage and through logic and foundations that really makes you a smart thinker.

 ### Learn persuasion and programming